LitGroup/money.dart/README.md

 ## Comparison

-Equality operator (`==`) returns `true` when both operands are in the same currency and have equal amount.
+Equality operator (`==`) returns `true` when both operands are in the same currency and have an equal amount.

 ```dart
 import 'money2.dart';